The three-judge panel found Tajul Muluk guilty of insulting Islam with his religious teachings.

 "This is a matter of dignity as they have considered me as an infidel," he said after his trial.
 "I have evidence that this trial was made up for political interests."
 He did not elaborate.

 Indonesia is the world's most populous Muslim nation and its constitution guarantees freedom of religion.
-But it has seen various attacks and intimidations in recent years against minorities including Christians and Ahmadiyah who are considered as heretical.

 The New York-based Human Rights Watch called on the government to drop the charges and to release Muluk, whose case highlights the threat Indonesia's blasphemy law poses to religious freedom.